namsral/multipass/README.md

 Include in Go project
 ---------------------

 Multipass comes with `multipass.AuthHandler` which can wrap any [http.Handler][handler] to provide Multipass authentication.
-Handlers from other routers and frameworks can be supported, see the [caddy sub-package] for an example.
+Handlers from other routers and frameworks can be supported, see the [caddy sub-package][caddy-sub-package] for an example.

 In the example below, the appHandler function is wrapped using the AuthHandler wrapper.
 It assumes you have a SMTP service running on `localhost:2525` and